liverpoolgroupc/fileSystem/README.md

 attempted relative import with no known parent package → imports in app.py are absolute (a small sys.path shim is included).

 Data not updating → check effective data root in logs; packaged mode writes to user directory listed above.

+8) !!!!!!!!!!!!!!!!!
+Important Notes !!!!!!!!!!!!!!!!!!!
+Alternative Solution when failed to run .exe file in window envoirnment

+1.use terminal to change directory to rms folder

+2.use the following command in terminal : python -m src.app